xavidop/google-action-pokedex/RICHRESPONSES.md

 ## Google Actions and Rich Responses

 Google Assistant and its Google Actions have multiple ways to create visual responses.
 In this article, we are going to talk about Rich Responses.
 These are the available ones:
-1. Basic Card: With these cards, you will show to the user a summary of the information, some extra/additional information or more specific information.
+1. Basic Card: With these cards, you will show the user a summary of the information, some extra/additional information or more specific information.
 Using these cards, you can show the user an image, title, subtitle, a little text and a button with a link.
 The link is not available on Smart Speakers.
 2. Image Card: This card is simpler than the Basic Card.
 You can just show an image here.
 3. Table Card: This Card is used to present a table on a display.